-11. Related Party Transactions
+12. Related Party Transactions

 The Company had not historically operated as a standalone business prior to the Separation, and as a result had various existing arrangements with MetLife for services necessary to conduct its activities.
 Subsequent to the Separation, certain of such services continued, as provided for under a master service agreement and various transition services agreements entered into in connection with the Separation.
+MetLife was no longer considered a related party upon the completion of the MetLife Divestiture on June 14, 2018.
+See Note 1 for information regarding the MetLife Divestiture.